HanaOrg/Konbini/doc/README.md

 **Your Pull Request MUST comply with the following criteria**, where `USER` is your unique author name:

 - **Includes a `USER.yaml` file.** This is your "author manifest" and includes relevant info about you, following [this specification](#author-manifest-specification).
-- **Includes a `USER.asc` file.** _**Developers are required to provide a public GPG key generated using SHA512.**_ This signature will be used to validate binaries of your package against it.
-Each binary you distribute must be signed with this GPG key.
+- **Includes a `USER.asc` file.** _**Developers are required to provide a public PGP key.**_ This signature will be used to validate binaries of your package against it.
+Each binary you distribute must be signed with this PGP key.
 - **Is properly routed.** Both files you made should be in a `/SCOPE/LEVEL/` directory.
     - The root of the repo contains two directories: `org/` and `usr/`.
 These are the two SCOPE directories; use `usr/` if you are publishing software by yourself or `org/` if you are publishing software by an organization (does not need to be legally established whatsoever; a "collab org" you and your friends made, for example, should use the `org/` directory).
     - Inside `org/` or `usr/`, you’ll find subdirectories named using the first two letters of your username, used to group entries by initials and optimize HTTP queries.
 These are the LEVEL directories, and use THE INITIALS of the content that lives inside.
 In other words: if your `USER` is called "foobar", for example, you should contribute your files to `fo/foobar.*` (well, `usr/fo/foobar.*` more precisely).